uvodohq/planum/README.md

 ## Apps & Packages

-This Turborepo includes the following packages and applications:

 - `apps/docs`: Component documentation site with Storybook
+- `apps/showcase`: Example app using Planum UI components use Vite
+- `apps/example`: Empty vite app for testing tree shaking
 - `packages/@uvodohq/planum`: Core React components
-- `packages/@acme/utils`: Shared React utilities
+- `packages/@uvodohq/planum-editor`: Text editor based on TipTap
-- `packages/planum-tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
+- `packages/planum-tsconfig`: Shared `tsconfig.json`s used throughout in apps and packages
-- `packages/eslint-config-planum`: ESLint preset
+- `packages/eslint-config-planum`: Shared ESLint preset

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-W` workspaces flag with `yarn add`.